di4nekim/more-than-just-strangers/README.md

 5. **Infrastructure as Code**: Built complete AWS infrastructure using SAM with environment parameterization

 6. **Modern Frontend Patterns**: Implemented React hooks, context patterns, and optimistic UI updates for smooth UX

----

-** Contact**: Ready to discuss technical implementation details, architecture decisions, or potential improvements to this system.